uwuzumaki/top-weather-app/README.md

 Simply search for the city of your choice and the weather API will return the city with various weather information.

+## Future implementations

+Adding a button to swap between celcius and farenheit.

+Adding images to depict the condtion.

 ## Issues

 The API key for the weather app is stored inside the javascript.
 The lesson specified not to worry about it as it will be solved in future lessons.